 To the extent permitted by law, we may also disclose information about you to:

 third parties who provide services to Crown from time to time such as mail-house providers, customer research agencies, debt collectors, advertising agencies and our advisers;

 government agencies as part of our statutory obligations; and

 For international customers, Crown may share your personal information with overseas recipients located in countries where Crown or an associated entity, has staff or a business, including without limitation, the United Kingdom, America and Hong Kong.

 For international gaming patrons, we may also share your personal information overseas in relation to the assessment of your credit worthiness.
-Full details are available in Credit Reporting Policy which is available on the relevant Crown property’s website.
+Full details are available in the Credit Reporting Policy which is included with the Application for Credit Form.

 Where applicable Crown will use your personal information to contact you via mail, SMS, email, telephone or online to tell you about news, special offers, products and services that you might be interested in.
 We do this where you have consented to receiving such information or it is related to the purpose for which we collected your personal information.
 You can contact us to update your marketing preferences at any time.